Hybrid hyperinterpolation over general regions: Introduction

-In this paper, we develop a new variant of hyperinterpolation based on filtered hyperinterpolation and Lasso hyperinterpolation --- \emph{hybrid hyperinterpolation} which actually corresponds to an $\ell^2_2 + \ell_1$-regularized discrete least squares approximation (see Theorem \ref{thm:HybridHyperSol}).
-Hybrid hyperinterpolation processes hyperinterpolation coefficients by means of a soft thresholding operator and a filter function.
-It not only inherits denosing and basis selection abilities of Lasso hyperinterpolation, but also possesses characteristic of filtered hyperinterpolation remaining high relevant hyperinterpolation coefficients invariant and shrinking less relevant ones; it performs better in function recoveries than Lasso and filtered hyperinterpolations over some general regions, and is more robust in denosing when regularization parameters vary.
+In this paper, we develop a new variant of hyperinterpolation based on filtered hyperinterpolation and Lasso hyperinterpolation --- \emph{hybrid hyperinterpolation}, which actually corresponds to an $\ell^2_2 + \ell_1$-regularized discrete least squares approximation (see Theorem \ref{thm:HybridHyperSol}).
+Hybrid hyperinterpolation processes coefficients of hyperinterpolation by means of a soft thresholding operator and a filter function.
+It not only inherits denosing and basis selection abilities of Lasso hyperinterpolation, but also possesses characteristic of filtered hyperinterpolation remaining high relevant coefficients of hyperinterpolation invariant and shrinking less relevant ones; it performs better in function recoveries than Lasso hyperinterpolation and filtered hyperinterpolation over some general regions, and is more robust in denosing.
+The $L_2$ operator norm of the hybrid hyperinterpolation operator is analyzed, providing a theoretical estimate of the $L_2$ error bound.